Los Angeles Car Accident Attorney Near Me

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Our experienced Los Angeles car accident attorneys have handled many injury claims all across California.
-Learn more about car accidents in different areas of California, the causes of California car accidents, the injuries you might sustain, and what an attorney can do to protect your legal rights during the process of filing an insurance claim.
+Our experienced Los Angeles car accident attorneys have handled many injury claims across California.
+They’re also near you, and they’re ready to help you learn more about what causes car accidents, the injuries you might have sustained, and what an attorney can do to protect your rights during the process of filing an insurance claim.

 Our client was driving with his wife and son on a two-lane highway when a drunk driver crossed the double yellow lines, causing a head-on collision that claimed the life of a loving wife and mother.– Arash Khorsandi

-According to the 2020 Global Traffic Scorecard, Hollywood (101) Freeway to the Harbor (110) Freeway and the San Diego (405) Freeway to the Glenn Anderson (105) Freeway has the worse traffic congestion.
-Drivers reportedly wasted around 19 hours per year during the rush hour due to the severe congestion in these areas.
+According to the 2020 Global Traffic Scorecard, the Hollywood (101) Freeway to the Harbor (110) Freeway and the San Diego (405) Freeway to the Glenn Anderson (105) Freeway are among the most heavily traversed.
+Recent traffic research indicates that drivers in Los Angeles experience considerable delays as a result, placing the city among the most congested in the country.

 Los Angeles Auto Accidents